 Finally, you can make "mini," "midi," or "maxi" versions by reducing or enlarging the pattern.

-For my version, I chose to insert the zipper on the front because I find that it adds some flair by contrasting colors.
-I wanted the edges of the zipper to be perfect, so I added a clean finish strip on the ends of my zipper.
+For my version, I chose to insert the zipper on the front because I find that it adds a playful touch by contrasting the colors.
+I wanted the zipper edges to be perfect, so I added a clean finish strip on the ends of my zipper.

-All that was left for me was to pattern sides on either side of the zipper in order to nicely finish the fanny pack and to be able to insert straps.
+All that was left was to draft the sides on either side of the zipper to finish the fanny pack nicely and to be able to insert webbing.

-I chose to create a lined version of the bag because I find that on one hand it is much prettier and on the other hand it strengthens the whole!
+I chose to create a lined version of the bag because I find that on one hand it looks much nicer and on the other hand it strengthens the whole thing!

 2. The materials